nimabeh/nimabeh.github.io/content/home/features.md

 <br>
 </br>

-- Founded [AABSOO](https://aabsoo.com/) vertical farming organization.
+- Founded [AABSOO](https://aabsoo.com/) design and technology organization for farming, with products of plant-tech.

-- Innovation Consultant at Food and Agriculture Organization of UN and presented workshops for +170 participants.
+- Presented workshops for +170 participants as Innovation Consultant at Food and Agriculture Organization of UN.

 - Researched and designed interaction of [Power Plant](http://mfadt.parsons.edu/2016/blog/2016/04/25/power-plant/), master's thesis at Parsons School of Design.

 ---

-`Events and Exhibitions`
+`Event and Exhibition`

 <br>
 </br>

-- Presented AABSOO at VertiFarm, first summit of vertical farming in Dortmund.
+- Exhibited AABSOO in VertiFarm, first summit of vertical farming at Messe Dortmund.

 - Held +100 events and meetings for startup sector toward partneships as Business Developer at DMOND Accelerator.